uk-gov-mirror/ONSdigital.es-GenData/README.md

 Default: `fixtures/enterprise_list.csv`

 ### -o / output_file
 Path to target output file doesn't have to exist yet as this script will create (and overwrite) it.
+(Should exclude file type.)

-Default: `fixtures/outputs/sample_out_`
+Default: `fixtures/outputs/sample_out`

 ### -i / starting_id
 The number from which the numbering of respondents should start above (the first id will be 1 higher than the number you provide).
 The value must be a whole number, containing only digits 0-9 and it must not start with a '0'.